Rise up in splendor, Jerusalem! Your light has come, the glory of the Lord shines upon you. (Is. 60:1)

 Lord, every nation on earth will adore you.
 (Ps.
 72)

-The Gentiles are coheirs, members of the same body, and copartners in the promise in Christ Jesus through the gospel.
+It was not made known to people in other generations as it has now been revealed to his holy apostles and prophets by the Spirit: that the Gentiles are coheirs, members of the same body, and copartners in the promise in Christ Jesus through the gospel.
 (Eph.
-3:6)
+3:5-6)

 Live the Liturgy—Inspiration for the Week: